 How are blocks added?

 Basically, HydraChain is providing the permission network creation services.
 So the validation is a great concern here.
-There will be a registered accountable validators in the network who is responsible for the validation of the blocks and transactions.
+There will be a registered accountable validator in the network who is responsible for the validation of the blocks and transactions.
 In a HydraChain network, all the blocks are not allowed to enter the network without validation.
 That means a block will be added to the network only when the validators sign that the block is required.
 So once a block is entered into a network it is persistent.
 There are no reverts.

 The HydraChain keeps a limitation in creating the blocks.
 HydraChain will create a new block if and only if there is a pending transaction.
 Whenever the Blockchain is unable to hold a transaction then it will create new block and validator has to sign it as a required block.
 The block will be added to the network after validation.